Generalized weights: an anticode approach: An algebraic invariant for Delsarte codes

-In \cite{del1} Delsarte proposed to define rank-metric codes as linear spaces of matrices over a finite field.
-In this section we briefly recall the main concepts of the theory of Delsarte rank-metric codes, and show how one can associate to a Gabidulin code a Delsarte code with the same metric properties.
+In \cite{del1} Delsarte defines rank-metric codes as linear spaces of matrices over a finite field.
+In this section we briefly recall the basic definitions, and propose a new algebraic invariant for Delsarte codes in analogy with the generalized Hamming weights for linear codes and with the generalized rank weights for Gabidulin codes.